neccam/PaFiFA/README.md

 **Note:** As this is a public repository the base model, the training input list and the best performing model links will be activated with the end of the competition (07/02/17 00:00 UCT) to allow code verification.

-**Update:** The base model, the training input list and the best performing model links are now live.
+**Update:** The base model, the training input list and the best performing model links are now live. <br>

-Results with the best performing setup is:
+Results with the best performing setup is: <br>
 Valid Results: 0.370675 (3) <br>
 Test Results: 0.361275 (2)